Standard Friction Equation

-The standard equation for determining the resistive force of friction when trying to slide two solid objects together states that the force of friction equals the coefficient friction times the normal force pushing the two objects together.
+The standard equation for determining the resistive force of friction when trying to move two objects or materials with respect to each other shows the relationship between the force of friction, the coefficient friction, and the normal force pushing the two objects together.
 This equation is written as

-- Fr is the resistive force of friction
+- Ff is the resistive force of friction

 - μ is the coefficient of friction for the two surfaces (Greek letter "mu")